 "Aside from the aches and pains, of which there were many, Comrades was truly a life-changing experience," says Silber.
-"It showed me the power of the human spirit and how crowd support can push you so far even when you feel like giving up.
-The people on the sidelines made the race - at the ready with oranges, bananas, water, Deep Heat spray, salt, ice, and the loudest voices entries for next year."
+"It showed me the power of the human spirit and how crowd support can push you start was, as always, a highly emotional experience, and for the thirtieth time, I shed some tears."